Joss866/FTC-Remote-Match-Start-Plugin/README.md

 ## ⚙️ Customisation

-The keys are define in the "case" args of the switch statement in remote-gane-start.js
+The keys are defined in the "case" args of the switch statement in remote-game-start.js

 ## 🧪 Testing with Cypress

-This plugin has Cypress tests to verify its functionality and the state changes in the FTC Live application.
+This plugin has Cypress tests to show the state changes in the FTC Live application.

 ### Test Setup

-**Project Structure:** Your Cypress test project should be set up as follows:

-    ```
-    /your-cypress-project/
-    ├── FtcLiveKeyboardControlPlugin/        <-- Your plugin files here
-    │   ├── manifest.json
-    │   └── contentScript.js
-    ├── cypress/
-    │   └── e2e/
-    │       └── plugin.cy.js     <-- The test file
-    ├── cypress.config.js        <-- Cypress configuration
-    ├── package.json
-    └── ...
-    ```

 **Install Cypress:**